Using the New Signer Experience

 - Read and Accept the Electronic Disclosure and Signatures Consent document.

-- Sign all Signature Box TypesA rectangular space within an electronic document whose purpose is to receive and display an electronic signature. within the document.
+- Sign all your Signature BoxesA rectangular space within an electronic document whose purpose is to receive and display an electronic signature. within the document.
 If any other signer has already signed the document, their signatures are visible in the document.
-TIP:

 - A progress bar at the top of the document indicates the number of signatures you have completed, as well as the total number of your signatures required by this document.